fordc5/PrisonersDilemmaCSWorkshop/README.md

 i) Now that you have the code locally, let's learn a little bit about what it does.
 The purpose is to simulate a Prisoner's Dilemma tournament.
 If you do not know anything about Prisoner's Dilemma [click here](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).

-The object of the code is to write you own strategy for the game, and then to run it against other strategies to try and come out on top.
+The object of the code is to write your own strategy for the game, and then to run it against other people's strategies to try and come out on top.

 The rules are pretty simple.
 You are given a history of all rounds played between you and another player.
-And then you are to make a decision whether to cooperate or not.
-If both players cooperate you get 3 points; if you cooperate and your opponent does not you get 0 points; if neither player cooperates you get 1 points; and finally if you defect and your opponent cooperates you get 5 points.
+Then you are to make a decision about whether to cooperate or defect.
+If both players cooperate you get 3 points; if you cooperate and your opponent defects you get 0 points; if both players defect you get 1 points; and finally if you defect and your opponent cooperates you get 5 points.

 ii) So, what code should you change?

 Well, there's sort of two answers here.
-The first is that you could change anything you want!
-You could turn this code into a website, change the tournament rules, make/delete players, really anything!
-That's the exciting part about open source code typically.
+The first is that you really could change anything you want!
+You could turn this code into a website, change the tournament rules, make/delete players, or anything else you can imagine!
+That's the exciting part about open source code.

 But for contributing to this specific repository you have to follow a set of guidelines.
-You can find those in the next section.
+You can find these in the next section.

 ### Step Three - How to contribute

-This might be the most important section of major GitHub repositories.
+This might be the most important section of any major GitHub repository.
 This is because you can make all sorts of changes and improvements to someone else's code, but if you don't follow the posted guidelines, when you 'submit' your changes, they might get rejected.
-Often times authors will specify things like spaces v. tabs, what parts of the code they want you to touch, what other developers can you reach out to, etc...
+Often times owners of the repository will specify things like spaces vs. tabs, what parts of the code they want you to touch, what other developers you can reach out to, etc...

 i) Editing the code
 1. Create a new class within the package src/tournament and call it whatever you want
 2. Implement the interface Strategy at the top of your class
 3. Fill in the method takeOneTurn(history) making sure that you return a "c" or a "d" every time.
+(This is your strategy!)
 4. Open the PrisonerDilemmaTechniques class and follow the pattern already there for adding your strategy to the game.
 5. Finally you can go to the Tournament class and run that code to see how your strategy did!
 Best of Luck!

 ii) **add**, **commit**, **push**
 1. So you've made your changes, and now you're ready for the whole world to see it.
 2. After you have tested your code to make sure there are no bugs, save it all and open up the terminal.
-3. Use the command cd to navigate to the directory you are working in. (i.e. it might look something like cd Documents/ComputerScience/CS52/workspace/PrisonersDilemmaCSWorkshop)
+3. Use the command cd to navigate to the directory you are working in. (i.e. it might look something like ```$ cd Documents/ComputerScience/CS52/workspace/PrisonersDilemmaCSWorkshop```)
+4. Next, run ```$ git add .``` (note the period after the space)
+5. The run ```$ git commit -m "[some sort of descriptive message here]"```
+6. And finally run ```$ git push```

 iii) Make a **pull request** to this repository
+1. Sweet, we're almost there.
+Navigate back to your GitHub page.
+Remember that repository we made appear on your profile?
+Open that up and near the top click commits.
+You should see the commit you just made at the top!
+If you click it you will see a summary of the changes you made to the repository.
+2. Now it's time to 'submit' your changes.
+What this is called is a Pull Request, or PR for short.
+Going back to the main page of your repository you should see a button called **New Pull Request**.
+Select this.
+3. You will be able to see what branches you are working on and again a summary of the changes you made.
+Go ahead and click the green **Create Pull Request** button.
+4. Your pull request has now been sent to the owners of the repo.
+I'll quickly check your changes to make sure you aren't breaking anything, and then I'll accept!
+Just like that the code you wrote is live on the internet.

 Congratulations!
 Your first open source development contribution!